BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/feemarket.md

 which covers both the priority fee and the block's network fee per gas (aka: base fee).

 :::tip
-The Cosmos SDK uses a different terminology for `gas` than Ethereum.
+The Butane SDK uses a different terminology for `gas` than Ethereum.
-What is called `gasLimit` on Ethereum is called `gasWanted` on Cosmos.
+What is called `gasLimit` on Ethereum is called `gasWanted` on Butane.
-You might encounter both terminologies on Evmos since it builds Ethereum on top of the SDK, e.g. when using different wallets like Keplr for Cosmos and Metamask for Ethereum.
+You might encounter both terminologies on Butane since it builds Ethereum on top of the SDK, e.g. when using different wallets like Keplr for Butane and Metamask for Ethereum.
 :::

 ### Base Fee